chennnxu/chennnxu.github.io/_posts/2023-06-01-PostgreSQL-Note.md

 comments: true
 ---

 I am exploring Software Heritage Graph Dataset recently, the data I need is huge up to 30+GB.
 To make the analysis more smoothly, I start learning PostgreSQL to help store, manipulate and retrieve data.
-This blog would be a summary for what I learn/use, basically the commands.
+This blog would be a summary for what I learn/use frequently, basically the commands.

-### To be continued..

 ```
 connect database: psql \c DBNAME